Using our site means you agree to the use of cookies and similar technologies.

 Any of these symptoms on their own may indicate other conditions rather than a detached retina, but if any occur it is important to see your optician or doctor as soon as possible.

 If your retina becomes detached or torn, you’ll need surgery to repair it to help restore or stop any loss of vision.
-A hole or tear in the retina may be treated by a special type of laser treatment called photocoagulation.
+A partial detatchment of the retina may be treated by a special type of laser treatment called photocoagulation.
 This fuses the retina to the underlying layer, stopping any fluids that could damage the retina from getting in.
 Treatment can also involve a technique called scleral buckling.
 Silicone bands on the outside of the eyeball gently hold the wall of the eye against the retina, allowing it to reattach itself.

 If you’re worried you may have symptoms of a detached or torn retina, contact your optician or doctor immediately.
 If they’re unavailable, visit your nearest emergency department.